-This indicator comes on when you turn the ignition switch to ON (II).
+This indicator comes on briefly when you turn the ignition switch to ON (II).
 If it comes on at any other time, it indicates a potential problem with your front airbags.
-This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag automatic cutoff system or automatic seat belt tensioners.
-For complete information, see page 27.
+This indicator will also alert you to a potential problem with your side airbags, passenger's side airbag automatic cutoff system, side curtain airbags, automatic seat belt tensioners, driver's seat position sensor, or the front passenger's weight sensors.
+For more information, see page 29.